grepdisc/communitycanvases/_pages/home.md

 exploration of our individual and collective relationship with the idea, feeling, and experience of home.

-It is our hope to be able to offer these in summer/fall 2025:
+We will offer these in summer/fall 2025:

 - Four workshops with immigrant communities with interpreters
 - Four workshops with our local homeless communities